Q Clothier's celebrity believers include Troy Aikman.

 In his high profile role as the voice of Fox football, Troy Aikman can't be caught in a bad suit.
 Q Clothier makes sure he isn't.

-Sibling brand, Rye 51 offers customer versatality into every level of casual apparel
+Sibling brand, Rye 51 offers customer versatility into every level of casual apparel.

 This article is promoted/partner content and not produced by the editorial staff.

 It’s an old cliché, but no less true: Many men don’t like shopping.
 In recent years, it seems that coffee, cocktails and other experiential components are commonplace at high-end men’s stores, but perhaps no one does it better — or introduced the concept earlier — than Q Clothier, an upscale custom suiting shop founded in 2003 by second-generation haberdasher and University of Texas graduate Raja Ratan.

 “My family has been in custom tailoring for over 50 years,” says Ratan, Q Clothier’s president and ready to wear product designer.
 “My father KT Ratan taught me everything about the garment business as a kid and still runs our Preston Center shop today.

 “I used knowledge and expertise from my family’s business to bring custom tailoring to the street level — an entirely unique concept when I first opened Q.”